All Episodes

 You remember?

-Never before had they given a peace prize and if somebody hadn't done it.
+Shortly after he was immediate, he triumphantly, after he'd been given the Nobel Peace Prize on the come, never before had they given a peace prize and somebody hadn't done it.

 Well, that's not true.

-Practically every recent winner hasn't done anything for peace, but they gave it to Obama and had been in office a month or so.
+Practically every recent winner hasn't done anything for peace, but they gave it to Obama.

-He gets on a plane, he goes over to wherever it was.
+He goes over to wherever it was.

-Um, Geneva, wherever the IOC was meeting to award the Olympics.
+I don't know, Geneva, wherever the IOC was meeting to award the Olympics.

-Oh man, automatic Chicago.
+Oh, man, automatic, Chicago.

 He was out of there in five minutes.